LNER Class A4 4498 Sir Nigel Gresley: Preservation

 During 1994, Sir Nigel Gresley spent some time at the Great Central Railway then at the East Lancashire Railway.
 The locomotive then moved to the North Yorkshire Moors Railway in 1996, and is now based there.
 It is owned by Sir Nigel Gresley Locomotive Preservation Trust and operated by the A4 Locomotive Society on behalf of the trust.

 In 2010, Sir Nigel Gresley underwent repair at the North Yorkshire Moors Railway after its winter overhaul in 2009/10 revealed that extensive work and repair was needed on the tubing, and since then the locomotive has had two other significant mechanical failures, though these were also resolved.

-2013 marked the 75th anniversary of the record breaking run by 4468 Mallard on 3 July 1938 where the engine set the world speed record of 126mph.
+2013 marked the 75th anniversary of the record breaking run by 4468 Mallard on 3 July 1938 where the engine set the world speed record of 126 mph.
 To mark the occasion a series of events were planned at both the National Railway Museum in York & Locomotion in Shildon which saw all six surviving A4's reunited for the first time in preservation.
 Sir Nigel Gresley was placed on display alongside fellow British based A4's 4464 Bittern, 4468 Mallard and 60009 Union of South Africa.
 4489 Dominion of Canada & 60008 Dwight D Eisenhower were also temporarily returned to Britain from their respective museums in America and Canada for the anniversary.